 Salary will include the full benefits package.
 The position is open and review of applications will begin immediately.
 The anticipated start-date is the 1st of September 2018 or later.
 This will be a two-year term position, with the possibility of renewal contingent upon satisfactory performance.

 Specific duties include:

-- Ability to work in a team.
+- Ability to comprehend experimental work flow.